 The 2011 National Household Survey (NHS) was voluntary and as a result had a much lower response rate than the mandatory long-form Census.
 Because of this, data from the 2011 NHS is of a lower quality than Census data from other years.
+The data is used as supplementary data to inform historical household and housing related trends between 2006 and 2016.

-The statistical data included in this report was collected prior to COVID-19 and may not entirely reflect current housing trends.
-The data reported should be considered together with Section 7 - COVID-19 Implications of this report.
-The findings in the concluding sections consider both available data, desktop research on COVID-19 implications on the housing system, and what was heard from stakeholders during engagement about the on-the-ground implications in Electoral Area E.
+The statistical data reported in this document was collected prior to COVID-19 and may not entirely reflect current housing trends.
+The data reported should be considered together with Section 7 COVID-19 Implications of this report.
+The findings in the concluding summary at the end of each section considers both available data, desktop research on COVID-19 implications on the housing system, and what was heard from stakeholders during engagement about the on-the-ground implications in the region.

-2.0 Community Profile
+2.0 Community Engagement Findings